Bahay na Pula: History

 In mid-2016, the heritage structure was partially demolished due to undisclosed reasons.
-The house was allegedly going to be rebuilt in Las Casas Filipinas de Acuzar in Bataan province.
-The frames and roof of the house has remained and still features its iconic base and color.
-In November 2016, several human rights group, including Bertha's Impact Opportunity Fund, the European Center for Constitutional and Human Rights, and the Center for International Law, Manila, traveled to Geneva to seek the United Nations' support on behalf of Malaya Lolas.
-In 2017, Cinema One Originals launched Haunted: A Last Visit to the Red House, a full-length documentary film about Bahay-na-Pula, the comfort women who suffered, and the battle they are facing even up til now, where most of the women are now in their 80s and 90s.
+The house was allegedly going to be rebuilt in Las Casas Filipinas de Acuzar on the coast of Bagac, Bataan province to the west.
+The frames and roof of the house were left as are parts of its iconic ground floor and color.
+In November 2016, several human rights groups, including Bertha's Impact Opportunity Fund, the European Center for Constitutional and Human Rights, and the Center for International Law, Manila, traveled to Geneva to seek United Nations' support for Malaya Lolas.
+In 2017, Cinema One Originals launched Haunted: A Last Visit to the Red House, a full-length documentary film about Bahay na Pula, the comfort women who suffered, and their ongoing battle even as they are now in their 80s and 90s.

 Some historians and cultural heritage workers have expressed the need for the site's conservation.
 The house was partially dismantled after 2014 and was in danger of collapse.
-The survivors would like the house to act as a memorial to those who fell victim to the Imperial Japanese Army at the Red House.
+Several survivors also want Bahay na Pula to remain as a memorial to victims of the Imperial Japanese Army.